Maple Ridge homeless camp vulnerable to heat exhaustion - Maple Ridge News

 To access water, Lexie said residents share one hose or use the bathroom sink, but she worries about transmittable diseases in the bathroom and cleanliness of the hose water.
 Lexie said some residents don’t share the hose, so it could take hours to access it.

-At the Salvation Army Ridge Meadows Ministires, executive director Darrell Pilgrim said people can access shade and iced water there.
+At the Salvation Army Ridge Meadows Ministries, executive director Darrell Pilgrim said people can access shade and iced water there.

 “Outside in our facility we have the courtyard with picnic tables and shade, so people can rest there if they need to.
 We also provide cambros [containers] filled with ice water and replenish that throughout the day for anyone that needs water.
 If anyone comes and has a large jug they want to take with them to their camp or wherever, we let them fill that up also,” Pilgrim added.